Your browser does not support the running script, you cannot get a perfect browsing

 Day 3 Urumqi to Turpan | Flaming Mountains (drive-by), Tuyoq Village, Bezeklik Thousand Buddha Caves

-After breakfast, embark on a scenic 3-hour drive (180 km) from Urumqi to Turpan.
-Along the way, you’ll pass the striking Salt Lake and the impressive wind power station, the largest in Asia, at the foot of the Tianshan Mountains.
+After breakfast, you will have 3-hour scenic drive (180 km) to Turpan.
+Along the way, marvel at the vast Salt Lake and Asia’s largest wind power station at the foot of the Tianshan Mountains.

-After the tour, be escorted to your hotel in Turpan.
+After the tour, escort to your hotel in Turpan for a relaxing stay.

 DiningDining: